Take a fresh look at your lifestyle.

 This verse makes two points.
 First, one should not despair of Allah’s mercy.
 Losing hope in Allah is not just wrong but a grave, unforgivable sin.
 This is one of the tactics of Satan to make you lose hope in Allah’s mercy and continue committing sins.
 He tells you, “You have sinned so much.
 Do you really think Allah is going to forgive you?
 You have nothing to lose.
 Keep on sinning as much as you want because Allah won’t forgive you anyway.”

-Therefore, if you sincerely repent to Allah and return to Him, He will also return to you and forgive all your sins.
-However, if you have what we call haqq al-nas (the rights over people) on your shoulders, you must give those people their rights to the best of your ability.
-If you have any haqq al-Allah (the rights over Allah) on your shoulders, such as prayers or fasts, you must make up for them.
-The wrongs you have done to yourself, such as looking at haram scenes, lying, or listening to haram music, do not require compensation because these are known as haqq al-nafs (the rights over your soul), which do not require compensation other than seeking repentance and not committing those sins again.
-Ramadan should be when tawbah is prioritized and never overlooked.
+The wrongs you have done to yourself, such as looking at haram scenes, lying, or listening to haram music, do not require compensation because these are instances of haqq al-nafs (the rights over your soul), which do not require compensation other than seeking repentance and not committing those sins again.
+We should prioritize tawbah during Ramadan and never overlook it.
 Fasting is significant as far as tawbah is concerned because it increases our willpower and taqwa, thus making repentance easy.

 Ramadan 2025 and Repentance

 Ramadan 2025 is the perfect opportunity and pretext to do tawbah.
-We Muslims are not allowed to confess our sins to anyone but Allah.
+Allah does not allow us to confess our sins to anyone but Himself.
 Confessing them to anyone else is haram.
 Even when we invoke the Infallibles, we shouldn’t describe in detail how we have sinned.
-We are just told to ask them to intercede with Allah on our behalf and ask Him to forgive us.
+We must ask them to intercede with Allah and forgive us.
 Confessing sins to Allah, however, is permissible.
-We must take advantage of Ramadan 2025 because it is a month in which Allah is closer to us, and we have a better chance of being forgiven.
+We must take advantage of Ramadan 2025 because it is a month in which Allah is closer to us, and we have a better chance of Allah forgiving us.
 The reason seeking repentance is so important is that sins hinder our prayers.
-If we want our prayers answered, we must first remove the obstacles.
-If a person has many sins in his record of deeds and says a prayer, there is little chance that their prayer will be answered in the way they want.
-Therefore, one must first cleanse his soul of the sins they have committed and then supplicate and ask for their wishes.

 Conclusion